talpenguin/testcafe-reporter-jira/README.md

 JIRA_COMPONENT=component
 ```

+Transition id numbers in jira.js file might need to get modified according to your own Jira transition API.

 When you run tests from the command line, specify the reporter name by using the `--reporter` option:

 ```